Peer feedback: Need for additional training

 However, it is noted in several studies the difficulty in having students self-assess.
 One of the greatest difficulties is the accuracy of scores.
 Orsmond, Merry, and Reiling (1997) found that students often misjudged their assessments.
 Using a science class assessment project, they compared students' self-assessment scores with those of the teacher.
 They found that there was an overall disagreement between the markings of 86%, with 56% of students over-marking and 30% under-marking.
 They also noted a general trend of poor students tending to over-mark their work while the good students tended to under-mark their work.

 Sadler (1989) counteracts these difficulties by emphasizing the need for teacher to pass the responsibility of assessment to the student through a process of students becoming a trainee in assessment.
 The teacher's role is to guide the student in critical evaluation of their learning.
 Providing guided but direct and authentic evaluative experience for students enables them to develop their evaluative knowledge, thereby bringing them within the guild of people who are able to determine quality using multiple criteria.
 It also enables transfer of some of the responsibility for making decisions from teacher to learner.

 A study by McDonald and Boud (2003) investigated whether introducing self-assessment training would affect student learning, specifically on how they perform on external measures of achievement.
 Teachers were trained in self-assessment practices and then they introduced the practices to their students.
 In the end, both the student and the teachers responded well to the self-assessment practices.
 On average, students who were trained in self-assessment strategies outperformed their peers in all curriculum are assessments.
 The students also reported that the practices were not only helpful on the external assessments, but that they also impacted their perceptions of their classroom learning.

 This was reaffirmed by Orsmond, Merry, and Reiling (2000) who implemented a method of student self and peer assessment involving student constructed marking criteria with a poster presentation in a biology class.
 In an evaluative questionnaire at the end of the project, 84% of students stated the exercise (self-assessment reflective practices) had been beneficial, made them think more and become more critical.
 Some 68% of the students felt they had learned more and had gained confidence.

+According to Muamaroh Muamaroh, and Ulya Septiana Pratiwi, Based on the questionnaires, the students did not satisfy if their peer gave feedback for their essay.
+They believed that their peers were not doing best in giving feedback.
+They also perceived that feedback was given by their peers was a bit unclear explanation and sometimes it made the students felt doubt whether their work was really incorrect or not.